ckeditor/ckeditor4-docs/guides/dev/deep_dive/unsupported_environments/README.md

 ## Blacklisting Some Unsupported Environments

-Changing the CKEDITOR.env.isCompatible flag to `true` with no fine-tuning has one major drawback: it enables CKEditor in all environments, including those where the editor no longer works, like in older Internet Explorer versions.
+Changing the {@linkapi CKEDITOR.env.isCompatible CKEDITOR.env.isCompatible} flag to `true` with no fine-tuning has one major drawback: it enables CKEditor in all environments, including those where the editor no longer works, like in older Internet Explorer versions.
 It is thus wise to safeguard against such cases by blacklisting Internet Explorer 7 and below.

 	// Enable CKEditor in all environments except IE7 and below. if ( !CKEDITOR.env.ie || CKEDITOR.env.version > 7 )
 		CKEDITOR.env.isCompatible = true;

 This will enable CKEditor in experimental environments, including all mobile ones, but will disable it in Internet Explorer 7 and below.
-See the CKEDITOR.env API for more options if you want to fine-tune your setting.
+See the {@linkapi CKEDITOR.env CKEDITOR.env} API for more options if you want to fine-tune your setting.

 Last but not least, to make sure that this code does not throw errors if the CKEditor script was not included on the page, you should check whether the [CKEDITOR](#!/api/CKEDITOR) object is available: